 The second step in bathroom remodeling is demolition.
-Once you made your plan, carry it out by removing whatever needs to go.
+Once you have made your plan, carry it out by removing whatever needs to go.
 The third step in bathroom remodeling is replacing fixtures and appliances.
 A reliable, affordable contractor can help with this phase but do maintain some degree of control.
 When it comes to fixtures, every little thing can make a dramatic change.
 For example, a new faucet or towel rack can give the bathroom a fresh, modern look.

-For this reason, my recommendation would be to separate costs of labor from costs of materials.
+For this reason, my recommendation would be to separate the costs of labor from the costs of materials.
 If you lump them together, your contractor has no motivation to choose a more upscaled version over the builder-grade version.
-You might end up with a cookie-cutter bathroom that lacks flair and style to command the highest price.
+You might end up with a cookie-cutter bathroom that lacks the flair and style to command the highest price.

 Hints for Replacing Bath Fixtures

 For some rehabs, unless the toilet leaks, wobbles, or has cracks, consider keeping it.
 Instead of paying $200 or more for a new toilet, simply replace the toilet seat and lid for $30-$50.
 By doing so, you not only save money.
 You also avoid so much time and hassle involved with replacing a toilet during your bathroom remodel.

 For more upscale renovation projects, it would be unthinkable not only not to replace the toilet but also to replace it with a commode that is middle-of-the-line.
 Only the best would do!
 Again, look at your comps, and follow their lead.